 When I had the opportunity to review Listful Thinking by Paula Rizzo I was pretty positive this book was going to fit right in with my compulsive need for organization and cleanliness.
-Oh, was I right.
+I was not wrong.

 The beginning of the book is basically an introduction to lists and the basics.
-This is good for the non-list initiated, but for me, I wanted to get really into the nitty gritty.
+This is good for the non-list initiated, but for me it only covered what I already knew.
 But don’t skip the introduction, because you first duty is to make a list!
 As instructed, I listed out my three goals for what I would get out of reading the book:

 - Be more organized at work

 - Be less stressed (this is my goal for everything in life)

 - Learn to get more done in less time